 Looking through your old contents, emails and invoices, you’ll find several clients that you haven’t spoken with in months, or even possibly years.
 Now check up on them with the right intentions.
 It doesn’t always have to be a message, you could also just leave a comment or something along those lines to something they’ve recently posted.

-And that's the starting line on our low-cost ways to increase your company's revenue, as compiled by the team at Dreamer Solutions, with the full list as follows:
+And that's the starting line on low-cost ways to increase your company's revenue, as compiled by the team at Dreamer Solutions, with the full list as follows:

 Open the door for conversation with old client